 Currently, the business is divided into three segments:

 - Listed core investments (69% of total assets)

 - Patricia Industries (unlisted assets, 23% of total assets)

 - EQT (7% of total assets)

 In the listed core investments segment most of the holdings have been owned for decades, even centuries.
 Their first holding dates back to 1856 when André Oscar Wallenberg founded Stockholms Enskilda Bank, now Skandinaviska Enskilda Banken (SEB), still a major part of their holdings.
-During the 1870’s, when Sweden was hit by a recession, the bank became the owner of several industrial companies, customers to the bank, by converting debt into equity, in order to protect its capital.
+During the 1870s, when Sweden was hit by a recession, the bank became the owner of several industrial companies by converting debt into equity, in order to protect its capital.
 Swedish legislation restricted the banks’ ability to own other companies, and thus Investor AB saw the day of light in 1916 to become an owner company.
 The second oldest holding, Atlas Copco, became part of Investor AB as well.
-Other long-time holdings are AstraZeneca and ABB since the 1920s, SAAB since the 1930s and Ericsson and Elektrolux since 1950s.
+Other long-time holdings are AstraZeneca and ABB since the 1920s, SAAB since the 1930s and Ericsson and Elektrolux since the 1950s.

 The main priorities are threefold (in this ranked order):

 - Grow the net asset value.